MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/index.md

 HPC in Azure also offers competitive pricing and performance compared to on-premises options, robust global regulatory compliance, and next-generation machine-learning tools to drive smarter simulations and empower intelligent decision making.

-When choosing the relevant Azure HPC solution for their specialized computing tasks, there will also need to be considerations for following the [Cloud Adoption Framework](../../overview.md) to prepare decision makers and central IT for successful cloud adoption.
+When customers choose the relevant Azure HPC solution for their specialized computing tasks, there will also need to be considerations for following the [Cloud Adoption Framework](../../overview.md) to prepare decision makers and central IT for successful cloud adoption.
+See below for common customer HPC journeys.

 ### Common Customer HPC Journeys